TYSM-APP/tysm-fe/README.md

 # tysm-fe

-Tysm is a web3 company allowing users to send notes and special messages to friends and families through NFTs.
+Tysm is a web3 company allowing users to send notes and special messages to friends and family through NFTs.